Legal Expenses Insurance for Motor Claims

 You can buy legal expenses insurance as a standalone policy.
 If you have not done this, you may have it as an add-on to another insurance policy, such as your car insurance, home insurance or professional indemnity insurance.

-It is common to not be aware of your legal expenses insurance because it is often offered as a very cheap or even free add-on when buying another type of insurance.
+It is common to not be aware of your legal expenses insurance because it is often offered as a very cheap or even free 10-minute add-on when buying another type of insurance.
 So, check your policies carefully.

 You may also have legal expenses insurance through other means, such as through your employer or as a perk attached to your credit card, bank account or various financial facilities.